mmore500/mmore500.github.io/blog_personal/_posts/2018-10-12-diurnal-sleep.md

 In particular, it can feel more difficult to break through [sleep inertia](https://en.wikipedia.org/wiki/Sleep_inertia) and get out of bed.
 In my calculation, though, that beats tossing and turning through 5 a.m. (followed, of course) by several days of sleep schedule anarchy.
 Lately, I've only been using these every week or two.

-My final resort is two or three shots of whatever hard alcohol is in the fridge.
-Again, [not ideal](https://www.webmd.com/sleep-disorders/news/20130118/alcohol-sleep#1) but IMO better than the alternative.
-I've only gotten to this point a handful of times.

 ## Caffeine